Cancer Patients

 - Managing fear, anger, and grief

-- Adapting to the physical symptoms of cancer and the side effects of treatment, such as pain, insomnia, and cancer-related cognitive impairment (“chemobrain”)
+- Adapting to symptoms such as pain, insomnia, and cancer-related cognitive impairment (“chemobrain”)

-- Examining ways to improve communication with family, friends, and health care providers
+- Improving communication with family, friends, and providers

-- Medication treatment, as appropriate, for psychiatric symptoms and/or co-occurring mental health conditions such as adjustment disorder, anxiety disorders, and major depression
+- Medication support for co-occurring mental health conditions such as depression, anxiety, or adjustment disorders

 For caregivers

-Individual counseling to help address the unique challenges faced by caregivers
+Individual counseling tailored to the unique emotional demands of caregivers

-- Referrals to other community resources such as support groups and financial assistance
+- Referrals to support groups and financial assistance resources